jsleeio/matchtable/README.md

 `matchtable` reads lines from files and generates a map indicating which lines are present in which files.
-This is similar to the standard Unix utility `column`, except that it accepts any number of files at the input.
+This is similar to the standard Unix utility `comm`, except that it accepts any number of files at the input.

 ## demo